forward/mandy-lab/2_sorted_word_count/readme.md

 Problem
 -------
-Following from the previous word count example, calculate occurrences of individual words from a given input set ordering output in descending order.
+Following from the previous word count example, calculate occurrences of individual words from a given input set ordering output in ascending order.

 Example
 -------